TRACING TRADES, 2006

 Personal photographs and documents juxtaposed with photographs from the 1936 Greenland series by Danish photographer Th.
 N. Krabbe.

-The archive installation has been shown shown alongside Tracing Trades at Rethinking Nordic Colonialism, The Faroe Islands Art Museum and Traces at The National Museum of Photography in Denmark.
+The archive installation has been shown shown alongside the film Tracing Trades as part of the exhibition Rethinking Nordic Colonialism, The Faroe Islands Art Museum and as part of the exhibition SPOR at The National Museum of Photography in Denmark.